 Outward Bound Expedition (WA)

-Outward Bound Expedition is an 11-night personal development program for youth ages 15-24.
+Outward Bound Expedition is a 10 day personal development program for youth ages 15-24.
 The program is full of adventure, wilderness, new friends, and fun.
 Discover and develop your potential and learn things about yourself you never could in a classroom.
 The focus is on you, however, you will share your adventure with other young adults in a social group.

 The Expedition program qualifies for the Duke of Edinburgh's Award Gold Residential Project.
 Classification: Activity based - Outdoor adventure courses.